-For all you cooking programme fanatics out there (including us!), the biggest few months of the culinary tv show calendar have arrived, with a brand new series of MasterChef set to kick off.
+For all of you cooking programme fanatics out there (we're including ourselves in that number), the biggest few months of the culinary TV show calendar are coming up, with a brand new series of MasterChef starting soon.

-We'll be keeping this page regularly updated as the series goes on, so check back for the latest up-to-date information on MasterChef 2021.
+While the 2022 series is yet to start, we'll be keeping this page regularly updated from the start, so check back for the latest up-to-date information on MasterChef 2022.

-The new series of MasterChef began on BBC One on Monday 1st March and will air for six weeks, with three episodes shown a week.
-We expect the final will be on Friday 9 April.
-The dates and start time of each week's episodes vary, but every week three episodes will air at some point between Monday and Friday 7.30-9.30pm.
+The BBC hasn't announced exactly when the new series will begin, although it's typically around late February.
+The show usually airs for six weeks, with three episodes shown a week.
+The dates and start times of each episode varies, but every week three episodes will most likely air at some point between Monday and Friday 7.30-9.30pm.

 Who are the MasterChef judges?

-Unsurprisingly, our favourite duo of Greg Wallace and John Torode are back for another series of Masterchef, and will be providing their esteemed opinions of the amateur chefs' dishes.
+We're pretty much certain that our favourite duo of Gregg Wallace and John Torode will be back for another series, and will be providing their esteemed opinions of the amateur chefs' dishes.
 They’ve been with us ever since the reboot of the show began in 2005 so it wouldn’t really be MasterChef without them.

 Who won last year's series of MasterChef?

-The heats in this year's series begin with five chefs cooking a signature dish to impress the judges.
-The judge's two favourite chefs are given MasterChef aprons, while the remaining three chefs must cook another dish using their chosen favourite ingredient.
-The two best chefs are also awarded a MasterChef apron.
-In the final stage of the heats, the remaining four contestants have to cook a two-course meal for two former MasterChef contestants, with the two or three best chefs progressing to the quarter finals.
+While we don't know for certain, we're willing to bet this year's challenges will be in a similar format to those in previous years.
+The heats in last year's series began with five chefs cooking a signature dish to impress the judges.
+The judge's two favourite chefs were given MasterChef aprons, while the remaining three chefs had to cook another dish using their chosen favourite ingredient.
+The two best chefs were also awarded a MasterChef apron.
+In the final stage of the heats, the remaining four contestants had to cook a two-course meal for two former MasterChef contestants, before the two or three best chefs progressed to the quarter-finals.

-The quarterfinals see the winner from both of that week's heats cook against each other, following a brief given by a famous food critic, with only the best chefs progressing to the semi finals.
-Week one saw Grace Dent asking for a twist on a classic dessert, in week two William Sitwell wanted a dish that the reminded the contestants of a fantastic holiday, in week three Jay Rayner asked for a dish with roasted stone fruit at its heart and then finally in week four Grace Dent returned looking for dishes inspire by global street food.
+The quarter-finals saw the winner from each of that week's heats cook against each other, following a brief given by a famous food critic, with only the best chefs progressing to the semi-finals.
+Week one saw Grace Dent asking for a twist on a classic dessert, in week two William Sitwell wanted a dish that reminded the contestants of a fantastic holiday, while in week three Jay Rayner asked for a dish with roasted stone fruit at its heart and then in week four Grace Dent returned looking for dishes inspired by global street food.

-As with previous years, the contestants are set to visit several of the best restaurants in the
+As with previous years, the contestants visited several of the best restaurants in the

-UK during the ‘real kitchen’ challenges as well as the finalists visiting various international culinary hot
+UK during the ‘real kitchen’ challenges and the finalists visited various international culinary hot

 Fancy your own chances on Masterchef?
-Applications may have closed for this series but they will soon open for next year's series.
+Applications may have closed for the upcoming series but they will soon open for next year's series.
 Here's everything you need to know about applying.